YasinAlhadi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9_script that prints the result of POWER divided by DIVIDE 10_script that displays the result of BREATH to the power LOVE 11_script that converts a number from base 2 to base 10
+9_script that prints the result of POWER divided by DIVIDE 10_script that displays the result of BREATH to the power LOVE 11_script that converts a number from base 2 to base 10 12_script that prints all possible combinations of two letters, except oo